RPL-CS-UCL/unitree_docs_sdk/software/rpl-unitree-ros/README.md

 ## Hardware Notes

-For the livox mid 360, you need to get the ID from a sticker on it and put it in the .json config file in this repo.
+For the livox mid 360, you need to get the ID from a sticker on it.
+The IP address by default will end with the last 2 numbers in the ID, and this needs to be input into the .json config file in this repo.

-Also, need to set static ip for your computer as it pushes via udp to 92.168.1.50.
+Also, need to set static ip for your computer as it pushes via udp.
+Set it to 192.168.1.50.

 ## Attribution